Patients and visitors must continue to wear a surgical face mask covering their nose and mouth in our hospitals.

-This applies to everyone, apart from children under the age of 11 or people with certain medical conditions or disabilities which mean they are exempt from wearing a face mask or a face covering.
-Exemption cards can be downloaded from the gov.uk website.
+Wearing a surgical face mask is a rule which applies to everyone in healthcare settings, apart from children under the age of 11 or people with certain medical conditions or disabilities, which mean they are exempt.

-We would also ask that you continue to regularly wash / sanitise your hands and maintain social distancing when you are at our hospitals.
+We would also ask you continue to regularly wash and/or sanitise your hands and maintain social distancing when you are in our hospitals.

-Watch this short video for some useful tips on wearing face coverings and face masks:
+Watch this short video for some useful tips on wearing face masks:

-You can also visit the gov.uk website for all the latest advice on:
+You can also visit the Government website for all the latest advice on:

-- why you should wear a face covering
+- why you should wear a face mask

 - when you wear it